SDee001/Fundamentals-of-Power/Readme.md

 A collaborative, open-access learning project containing:
 - Fundamentals of Power (Published)
-- Acentia SCI Lab (In Development)
+- Ascentia SCI Lab (In Development)

 ---